amoe/acceleratedcpp/exercise-notes.md

 ## 13-9

-What would happen if the assignment operator failed to check for self-assignment?
+> What would happen if the assignment operator [for StudentInfo] failed to check
+> for self-assignment?

     StudentInfo& operator=(const StudentInfo& source) {
         if (&source != this) {